by Steve Williams

 The School was built in 1847 and operated for 114 years as a classic example of the heart and soul of American education.
 Up until its closing in 1961 there were eight grades in the one room.
 The building was deeded by the Town to the Society on its formation in 1973, whereupon the Society upgraded the building for the cataloging and archiving of the Society’s collection.
 A further significant upgrade in parallel with the work on the Braintree School was made in 2008.

 This District 8 red brick school was built in 1852 at 9 Warren Switch road in West Pawlet.
-It has a 22’ x 27’ footprint and replaced a wooden structure that had burned.
+Constructed of red brick, the building has a 22’ x 27’ footprint and replaced a wooden structure that had burned.
 It is located in a little settlement known as Braintree, which was named for New Braintree, MA, where its original settlers came from.
 It was a school for eight grades for 82 years, closing in 1934.

 The school was a part of the Jack and Marjorie Jones’ family farmstead until 1973 when it was donated to the Pawlett Historical Society, following which the Society made a major refurbishment.